alan-turing-institute/the-turing-way-book/content/make/make.md

 $ make
 ```

+Make should remove the output and intermediate files after the first command,
+and generate them again after the second.

 ### Makefile no. 3 (Phony Targets)

 Typically, ``all`` and ``clean`` are defined as so-called [Phony
 Targets](https://www.gnu.org/software/make/manual/make.html#Phony-Targets).
 These are targets that don't actually create an output file.
 Such targets will
 always be run if they come up in a dependency, but will no longer be run if a
-directory/file is created that is called ``all`` or ``clean``.
-We therefore
+directory/file is ever created that is called ``all`` or ``clean``.
+We
-add a line at the top of the Makefile so that it looks like this:
+therefore add a line at the top of the Makefile to define these two as phony
+targets:

 ```makefile
 # Makefile for analysis report